 Become a Champion!

 Planning a community fundraiser is exciting!
 Not only do you bring together friends, family and other generous and caring people for a fun and meaningful event, but you become a hero to many children and their families.
-The Children’s Hospital Foundation staff is here to support you every step of the way to ensure your fundraiser is a success.
+Norton Children’s Hospital Foundation staff is here to support you to ensure your fundraiser is a success.

 Getting started is simple.
-Complete and submit our Champions for Kids application.
-Once your application is received, a Children’s Hospital Foundation staff member will contact you.
+Complete and submit our third-party fundraiser application.
+Once your application is received, a Norton Children’s Hospital Foundation staff member will contact you.

 The possibilities are endless!
-A good starting point is to brainstorm events you have organized or attended.
+A good starting point is to brainstorm ideas about events you have organized or attended.
 Chat with friends and family members to get their creative input.
-If you need inspiration, here are a few events that have been successful:
+If you need inspiration, here are a few types of events that have been successful:

 - Restaurant or retail promotion